-Of the 45 programmed weeks (or pro rata), students must spend 50% in practice-based learning.
+Of the 45 programmed weeks (or pro rata), students are scheduled to spend 50% in practice-based learning (see Appendix 1.
 Practice days are 7.5 hrs in duration, with a full week equivalent to 37.5 hours.
 Full and part time students have supernumerary status (NMC 2004, Standard 11).
 In a 'normal week' students will undertake 2 days theory and 2 days practice with one study day a week.
 There are five practice weeks (or pro rata for part time students) interspersed in the programme to allow students opportunity to engage in practice experiences that occur outside of normal practice hours.
-Students may also swop a self directed study day for a practice learning day in negotiation with their Practice Teacher, where this enables a learning experience to be accessed.
+Students may also swop a self-directed study day for a practice learning day in negotiation with their Practice Teacher, where this enables a learning experience to be accessed.
 University attendance days may not be exchanged.

 Practice learning draws upon experiential learning theory to provide a structured programme including observation, role modelling/ shadowing, reflection, discussion, guided practice, feedback, supervision and observed independent practice.
-Individual learning needs are identified with the mentor/Practice Teacher and these used to guide appropriate experiences in practice.
+Individual learning needs are identified with the mentor/Practice Teacher and these used to guide appropriate experiences and enable students to meet module and programme outcomes and NMC proficiencies in practice.